All Episodes

 That's what I'm saying.

-He says you're taking away almost three quarters of the value.
+He says you're taking away almost three-quarters of the value.

 Yes, so here's what we're doing.

-See you see this postcard?
+You see this postcard?

-Right now, about seventy percent don't itemize.
+Right now, about 70 percent don't itemize.

 By doubling the standard deduction, we're making it so that people don't have to itemize their deductions.